SurajKhayamali/Chess/README.md

 npm run dev
 ```

 This command starts the development server.
 Once the server is running, you can open your browser and navigate to the URL that the server is running on (usually http://localhost:5173 or similar).
-The game should load in your browser.
+The application should load in your browser.

 ## (Method 2) Running the application with Docker Compose